-During the first quarter of 2012, we began using a new Enterprise Resource Planning, or ERP, system.
+During the first quarter of 2012, we began implementation and use of a new Enterprise Resource Planning, or ERP, system for financial reporting and logistics.
 As a result, our financial and operating transactions utilize the functionality provided by the new ERP system.
 This new system is not in response to any identified deficiency or weakness in our internal control over financial reporting.
 The system implementation was designed, in part, to enhance the overall system of internal control over financial reporting through further automation of various business processes.
+We continued implementation of the ERP system for manufacturing operations through the second quarter of 2012.

-There were no other changes in our internal control over financial reporting that occurred during the three months ended March 31, 2012 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no other changes in our internal control over financial reporting that occurred during the three months ended June 30, 2012 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.